buvis/docs/src/catalogue/statping.md

 ## Description

-Status page for monitoring your websites and applications
+Status page for monitoring your websites and applications.

 ## k8 at home search